BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-30-contributing-to-the-bitdevs-nyc-newseltter.md

 #### Stylistic Notes

 - Sort projects alphabetically
 - The link text should be the repository name and the version number, next to which you should *very briefly* mention what is noteworthy about the release.
 Preserve casing and hyphenations.
-If the repository name does not reflect the publicly advertised name of the project, do not use it.
+If the repository name does not reflect the publicly advertised name of the project, do not use it

 #### Content Notes